theworkingcentre/win7-avoid-viruses/30-support.rst

 -  Volunteers at Computer Recycling can help answer some of your questions.
--  There are computer support volunteers in the public labs of The Working Centre who can help answer some questions as well.
+-  There are computer support volunteers in the public labs of The Working Centre who can also help answer questions.

 In addition, you might find some friends or family members who can help you.
-This can be difficult, however, because people who are very knowledgable about computers do not always want to help you, and many people who think they know a lot about computers actually don't.
+However, keep in mind that people who are very knowledgable about computers do not always want to help you, and many people who think they know a lot about computers actually don't.
 If you are considering finding a computer buddy among your friends and family,